 The ITM department offers an undergraduate degree program in MIS, a joint degree program with the finance department in Financial Enterprise Systems (FES), and an MBA concentration in information systems management.
 Minors in MIS and FES are also offered.
 The department teaches required courses included in the Electronic Media Arts and Technology (EMAT) major, the math and math programming majors, the innovation management concentration in the MBA program and the Master of Science in finance.
-The ITM department also supports core curricula in the UT Baccalaureate Experience and in the College of Business undergraduate and MBA programs.
+The ITM department also supports core curricula in the College of Business undergraduate and MBA programs.

 MIS Program Strategy

 The strategy for the Management Information Systems (MIS) program is to offer multiple paths to success enabling our students to obtain core competencies in information systems concepts while tailoring their learning to fit their desired career objectives and meet industry needs.
 The strategy is supported by a curriculum based on national standards; use of contemporary information systems methodologies, techniques, and tools across courses; partnership with local industry; and student-focused extracurricular programs and organizations.
 Faculty scholarship in the ITM department includes a strong on-going interest in teaching and student learning.